PagerDuty/backstage-plugin/README.md

 pagerDuty:
   eventsBaseUrl: 'https://events.pagerduty.com/v2'
 ```

+> **Note:** PagerDuty accounts based in Europe use a different url so you need to override it here if that is your case.

 To suppress the rendering of the actionable incident-creation button, the `PagerDutyCard` can also be instantiated in `readOnly` mode: